Fitzroy, Victoria: Housing

 Fitzroy's housing is diverse.
 It has some of Melbourne's earliest surviving houses and one of Melbourne's most extensive stands of terraced housing, along with a mix of converted industrial and commercial buildings, walk-up flats, modern apartments and public housing.

 Among the earliest homes are Royal Terrace (1853–1858) on Nicholson Street.
 Overlooking the Carlton Gardens, Royal Terrace was one of the first of its kind in Melbourne.
 Fitzroy's "character housing" (pre-war) is now mostly gentrified and highly sought after real estate.

 As early as 1923, the City of Fitzroy was accused of 'creating slums' by allowing inappropriate development such as three houses on a 31-foot by 100-foot block.
 By 1953, the state Housing Minister Thomas Hayes, said that Camp Pell in Royal Park, Parkville, Victoria, which had been a temporary military camp for United States forces during the Second World War, 'might become a permanent emergency housing settlement' and 'Fitzroy slum dwellers who had refused offers of alternative accommodation by the housing Commission because they would have to pay higher rents would probably' be moved there.
 Two years later the headline was 'Outcry Rages Over Fitzroy Slums', as the state government accused the Commonwealth of bringing in immigrants that the states had nowhere to house, arguing that the 'Awful, dilapidated buildings in Fitzroy, crowded beyond description with exploited New Australians were a grave danger to the health of the community.'
-The Atherton Gardens high-rise public housing estate, on the corner of Brunswick and Gertrude Streets, is one of Melbourne's largest, built by the Housing Commission of Victoria as part of its controversial "slum clearance" urban renewal program in the 1960s.
+The Atherton Gardens high-rise public housing estate, on the corner of Brunswick and Gertrude streets, is one of Melbourne's largest, built by the Housing Commission of Victoria as part of its controversial "slum clearance" urban renewal program in the 1960s.
 The commission was established by the Housing Act 1937 in response to slum housing in Melbourne, and operated under the Slum Reclamation and Housing Act 1938.

 Due to its desirability as a place to live, Fitzroy faces increasing pressure for residential development.
 Recent residential projects in Fitzroy have sought to express a sense of Fitzroy's urban character in various ways and have been hotly contested in some cases.

 Governance

-Fitzroy's traditional representation at all levels of government reflects the area's working class and bohemianism, Left-wing politics dominates.
+Fitzroy's traditional representation at all levels of government reflects the area's working class and bohemianism, and Left-wing politics dominates.
 The Australian Labor Party and more recently the Australian Greens both have a very strong political presence.

 At a local level, Fitzroy is part of the City of Yarra Local Government Area.
-The Fitzroy area falls within the wards of Langridge and Nicholls, both of these wards are currently represented by the Australian Greens.
+The Fitzroy area falls within the wards of Langridge and Nicholls, both of which are currently represented by the Australian Greens.

 At a state level, Fitzroy is within the Electoral district of Richmond, traditionally a safe Australian Labor Party seat.

-At federal level, it is within the Division of Melbourne, which was taken from Labor by the Australian Greens in 2010.
+At federal level, it is within the Division of Melbourne, where Australian Greens leader Adam Bandt was unseated by Sarah Witty of the Labor following the 2025 Australian federal election.